simonmichael/hledger_site/src/mockups.md

   revenue:gains           $-130
 ```

+### Lot selection syntax

-If lots are implicit, not using subaccounts, selecting them in specific order
+If lots are implicit, ie there are no subaccounts by which to select them,
-(by cost, date, and/or note, or by naming a strategy) requires some kind of syntax,
+some special syntax is needed to allow identifying them individually by cost, date, and/or note.
-whether {}, [], tags, or something new.
+This could be {}, [], tags, or something new.
 Eg:

 ```journal
 2022-03-01 sell at 20, taking 3 alternately from each lot